 Researching Public Transit

 Focusing on the developing waterfront of Long Island City, different methods were explored to understand the use, feelings, and services of the subway and bus systems in the area.
-This Design led research project was conducted during the fall of 2017 with Yuxin Cheng and was based on an open ended brief to explore design methods.
+This Design led research project was based on an open ended brief to explore design methods.

 Long Island City (LIC) is split into four main areas: the waterfront, a core business area, manufacturing center, and immigrant filled Sunnyside.
 We decided to focus on the waterfront because of its spike in development in recent years, as well as a diverse population and relation to Manhattan.
 Within this area, there are amazing views from all of the new residential units, but limited transportation options.
 With this theme in mind, we researched NYC public transit, LIC history and development, and location demographics to further understand the context.